Tipner West: Don’t Cross the Line

 What are we challenging the council to do at Tipner West?

-Working with Influence Landscape Architects, we have drawn up images to demonstrate to Portsmouth City Council that it is possible to build a new community with the principles of nature-positive development at its heart, and crucially within the environmental limits of the protected sites at Tipner West.
+Working with Influence Landscape Architects, we produced images to demonstrate to Portsmouth City Council that it would be possible to build a new community with the principles of nature-positive development at its heart, and crucially within the environmental limits of the protected sites at Tipner West.

 Our key principles set out the clear red lines for nature - ones that cannot be crossed or risk undermining the legal protections for nature: